cloned2k16/RSA_DEBUNKED/README.md

 # RSA_DEBUNKED
+what if,,
-what if the ( usual ) ASSUMPTION on which is based the famous ''security'' you rely on ..
+the ( usual ) ASSUMPTION on which is based the famous ''security'' you rely on ..
 IS actually FLAWED ¿?